gimmelovej/Cache-simulator/README.md

 # Cache Simulator in Python

 This is a cache simulator in Python that demonstrates the basic concepts of a cache, including replacement policies (LRU) and data manipulation in the cache.
-# Cache Simulator in Python

-This code provides a simple cache simulator, aimed at demonstrating basic concepts of a cache system in a computing context.

 ## Demonstrated Concepts